dapphub/dapptools/README.md

 - [seth](./src/seth) - Ethereum CLI.
 Query contracts, send transactions, follow logs, slice & dice data.
 - [hevm](./src/hevm) - Testing oriented EVM implementation.
 Debug, fuzz, or symbolically execute code against local or mainnet state.
 - [ethsign](./src/ethsign) - Sign Ethereum transactions from a local keystore or hardware wallet.

+## Development Status

+dapptools is currently in a stage of clandestine development where support for the casual user may be deprived.
+The software can now be considered free as in free puppy.
+Users seeking guidance can explore using foundry as an alternative

 ## Installation